 👩🏼🌾 Ingredients

-Salt highlights the sweetness of tomatoes and makes them stand out among the fresh herbs and lime juice.
+Salt highlights the sweetness of tomatoes and makes them stand out among the fresh basil, mint, and lime juice.
 It also draws out their natural juice.
 This juice adds a delightful tanginess to the dressing.

-Next, add the dressing ingredients, including the tomato juice, to a bowl large enough to hold the salad.
+Step 3.
+Next, add the tomato juice, grain mustard, and avocado or olive oil to a bowl.
+Use a bowl large enough to hold the salad.
 There's no need to make the dressing in a separate container.
-This method works perfectly well for this recipe, and there's less to wash up!
+Now there's less to wash up!
+Mix well to combine.

 🌿Substitutions